-Become a Council Delegate for Girl Scouts of Utah!
+Become a Delegate for Girl Scouts of Utah!

 Council Delegates are the “Voice of the Members,” bringing the concerns of the membership to the attention of the GSU Board of Directors and leadership staff.
-Girl Scouts 14 years of age and older may serve as council delegates and participate in the democratic process.
-Delegates provide guidance and input to the board of directors on major issues and policies affecting the future of the council and communicates those issues and policies to Community members.
+Members, 14 years of age and older, may serve as council delegates and participate in the democratic process.
+Delegates provide guidance and input to the board of directors on governance issues and policies affecting the future of the council and communicates this information to Community members.

 The purpose of the GSU Town Meetings is to provide members (adults and girls 14 years and older) with the opportunity to:

-- Provide feedback and participate in discussions and forums necessary to ensure consistent, quality service-delivery of the Girl Scout program to members of Girl Scouts of Utah.
+- and provide feedback and participate in discussions and forums necessary to ensure consistent, quality service-delivery of the Girl Scout program to members of Girl Scouts of Utah.

 Delegates have an opportunity to provide valuable feedback from Communities during Town Meetings conducted throughout the year.
 Representation by members in every Community encourages informed decision-making and improved two-way communication.